disit/snap4city/NIFI-processors/enrich-data/README.md

 Note that the timestamp contained in the "date_time" attribute is added to every measure in the resulting flow file content (or to every flow file in case of "Split Json Object" output mode).
 The name of the timestamp attribute is configurable.

 ### Enrichment Source Client Service configuration
-We refer to the service which provides the enrichment data as **enrichment source**.
+We refer to the service which provides the enrichment data as the **enrichment source**.
 Currently the only enrichment source supported is ServiceMap (eventually with JWT authentication using Keycloak).

-To configure the enrichment source for the EnrichData processor you need to create a controller service of type `ServicemapClientService` or `ServicempaKeycloakClientService`.
+To configure the enrichment source for the EnrichData processor you need to create a controller service of type `ServicemapControllerService` or `ServicempaOAuthControllerService`.
 These controller services provide a confiugured HTTP client to the processor, and the processor uses such client to retrieve the enrichment data from the enrichment source.

 The configurations common to both controller service types are: